 - Residence permit

 Croatia – Croatian nationals remain subject to immigration restrictions and must provide a registration certificate (purple, blue or yellow) as evidence of their right to live and work in the UK unless they meet exemption criteria.
 If you require a certificate the University can sponsor you.
-The Personnel Officer dealing with your appointment will assist in obtaining a certificate of sponsorship for you and assigning it to you.
+The HR Business Partner dealing with your appointment will assist in obtaining a certificate of sponsorship for you and assigning it to you.
 Details on how to apply are available at Working in the UK as a Croatian National.

 If your entry clearance states that you are required to register with the police, you must do so within 7 days of your arrival in the United Kingdom.
 If you have dependents (partner, spouse or children) with you and their entry clearance has the same requirement, they must also register within 7 days.
 Children under the age of 16 do not need to register with the police.
 When you are registering with the Police you will need the following:

 - your passport

 - registration fee (a cash payment of approximately £34)